 In his new book Letters on Happiness: An Epicurean Dialogue, Peter Saint-Andre wrote an introductory survey and commentary of Epicurean doctrines, fragments, and even a letter by Thomas Jefferson, in the form of an exchange of letters between friends.

-This type of contemporary philosophical literature is exactly the type of content that the Society of Friends of Epicurus would like to see more of, as it resonates with our teaching mission and vision.
+This type of contemporary philosophical literature is exactly the type of content that we would like to see more of, as it resonates with our teaching mission and vision.
 His commentary is didactically useful for several reasons.
 It’s sorted by subject, which would make it useful within the context of a study group, and utilizes the strategy of approaching a teaching from various angles and paraphrasing in order to help the pupil easily apprehend therapeutic concepts.
 For instance:

 Perhaps we can try to express the Epicurean remedies as actionable guidelines, as he does in Vatican Saying 71: Ask this question of every desire: what will happen to me if the object of desire is achieved, and what if not?

 The author is particularly equipped to write his Letters on Happiness because he is the translator of Epicurean writings for Monadnock Valley Press and for the public domain, so that he was able to gain thorough familiarity with the writings while he was conducting his translation work.

 Saint-Andre also incorporated his Summary of the Diseases of the Soul, again applying the technique of paraphrasing and giving readers a different approach to the teachings in order to help them assimilate the didactic content.
 The condensed Summary of the Diseases of the Soul should perhaps be treated as a modern ‘Epicurean Scroll’ of a sort, for its usefulness in the task of learning Epicurus’ doctrine, in doing introspective philosophical work, and in the cultivation of good character and of the analysed life.